openstack/charm-guide/doc/source/admin/upgrades/series-openstack.rst

 .. warning::

-   This document is based upon the foundational knowledge and guidelines set forth on the more general `Series upgrade`_ page.
+   This document is based upon the foundational knowledge and guidelines set forth on the more general :doc:`series` page.
 That reference must be studied in-depth prior to attempting the steps outlined here.
 In particular, ensure that the :ref:`Pre-upgrade requirements <pre-upgrade_requirements>` are satisfied and that the :ref:`Workload specific preparations
    <workload_specific_preparations>` have been addressed during planning.

 Downtime